alliedvision/gst-vmbsrc/README.md

     available.
 Installation instructions can be found in `INSTALLING.md`.
 To verify that the element can be loaded try to inspect it by calling `gst-inspect-1.0 vmbsrc`.
   - It is possible that the `vmbsrc` element is blacklisted by GStreamer.
-This can be determined by checking the list ob blacklisted elements with `gst-inspect-1.0 --print-blacklist`.
+This can be determined by checking the list of blacklisted elements with `gst-inspect-1.0 --print-blacklist`.
 Resetting the registry may be done by removing the file in which it is stored.
 It is typically saved in `~/.cache/gstreamer-1.0/registry.x86_64.bin`.
 The exact file name depends on the architecture of the system.
 For more details see [the official documentation on the